 The Company has a stock option plan whereby the maximum number of shares reserved for issue shall not exceed 10% of the issued and outstanding common shares of the Company as at the date of the grant.
 The maximum number of common shares reserved for issue to any one optionee under the plan cannot exceed 5% of the total issued and outstanding number of common shares on a non-diluted basis.
 The maximum number of common shares reserved for issue to any insiders as a group shall not exceed 10% of the total number of issued and outstanding shares on a non-diluted basis.
-The maximum number of issued and outstanding shares on a non-diluted basis.
-The maximum number of issued and outstanding shares on a non-diluted basis.
 The maximum number of common shares reserved for issue to any one consultant shall not exceed 2% of the total number of issued and outstanding shares on a non-diluted basis.
-The maximum number of issued and outstanding shares on a non-diluted basis.
-The maximum number of issued and outstanding shares on a non-diluted basis.
-The company has granted for issue to all eligible persons who undertake investor relation activities shall not exceed 2% in the aggregate of the total number of issued and outstanding shares on a non-diluted basis.
+The maximum number of common shares reserved for issue to all eligible persons who undertake investor relation activities shall not exceed 2% in the aggregate of the total number of issued and outstanding shares on a non-diluted basis.
 The Company has granted directors, officers and consultants common share purchase options ("Options").
 These Options are granted with an exercise price equal to no less than the closing market price of the Company's shares prevailing on the day that the Option is granted.
 Options may have a maximum term of ten years.
 Under the stock option plan, the Board of Directors can determine vesting periods for Options granted.

-The changes in stock options during the three months ended June 30, 2019 are as follow:
+The changes in stock options during the six months ended September 30, 2019 are as follow:

 Number outstanding Weighted rage exercise price

 Balance, March 31, 2019 13,500,000 \$ 0.44

-Expired (400,000) 0.34
+Expired (1,650,000) 0.34

-Exercised (1,650,000) 0.34
+Exercised (400,000) 0.34

-Balance, June 30, 2019 11,450,000 \$ 0.46
+Balance, September 30, 2019 11,450,000 \$ 0.46

-- 400,000 stock options with an exercise price of \$0.34 were exercised for gross proceeds of \$136,000 in April 2019. - 1,650,000 options with an exercise price of \$0.34 expired in April, 2019 without exercise.
+- 400,000 stock options with an exercise price of \$0.34 were exercised for gross proceeds of \$136,000 in April 2019. - 1,650,000 options with an exercise price of \$0.34 expired in April 2019 without exercise.

-• On June 26, 2018, the Company granted 5,230,000 options with an exercise price of \$0.47 to its officers, directors, employees and consultants.
+On June 26, 2018, the Company granted 5,230,000 options with an exercise price of \$0.47 to its officers, directors, employees and consultants.
 The options are exercisable for a period of five years.
 One-third vested on the date of grant and one-third will vest on each of the first and second anniversary of the date of grant.